OliEfr/TUMProductivityScripts/README.md

 # TUMProductivityScripts
-This is a collection of useful javascript files for TUM student.
+A collection of useful javascript files for TUM student (and employees).

 They can be used in your browser to automate tasks and save many unnecessary clicks.

 Feel free to create a PR and add your own scripts to this library for others to see!